 What was an experience that you benefited the most from?

 ME: An experience that I’ve benefited the most from would be training new employees!
-Everyone that I’ve help train has brought new questions, ideas, and outlooks on a career that I thought I had complete knowledge of.
+Everyone that I’ve helped train has brought new questions, ideas, and outlooks on a career that I thought I had complete knowledge of.
 It’s very humbling yet fulfilling to know that I can learn a little something from everyone.
 I take this lesson with me throughout every aspect of my life, not just my career.

 What changes are you seeing in the industry as it relates to women?
 What changes do you hope to see?

-ME: I’ve seen more women hired and working my personal workplace since the day I started 7 years ago.
+ME: I’ve seen more women hired and working in my personal workplace since the day I started 9 years ago.
 I also see women making leaps in career changes to be more involved in the actual construction, or field work, of a home, which in the past, has been stereotypically a “male role”.
 I’d like to continue to see more inclusion for women.
 I appreciate how my team has considered my experiences and outlooks on situations that a female’s opinion wouldn’t have typically been significant in the past.

 What is something you want other women in the construction industry to know?

-ME: I’d like other woman in the construction industry to know there’s always room in this career path/industry to grow.
+ME: I’d like other women in the construction industry to know there’s always room in this career path/industry to grow.
 There are so many opportunities in this industry to learn and make a career out of something you would have never thought you’d enjoy!

 Read more about NAHB Professional Women in Building Week on their website.